The retractable dog lead

 Safety first

 Another helpful thing to use with long lines is a bungee attachment.
-Attaching the bungee between the long line and the harness.
-This can absorb some of the shocks when the dog comes to the end of the line.
+Attach the bungee between the long line and the harness.
+This can absorb some of the shock when the dog reaches the end of the line.

 Our article on Dog Walking Tips Everyone should know is worth a read, along with Exercising dogs on a lead.

-As a professional dog walker in the Finchley and surrounding area offering dog walking services, I do not encourage using retractable leads.
+As a professional dog walker in the Finchley and surrounding areas, I do not encourage the use of retractable leads.